allison-conrey/DSC232R-GroupProject/README.md

 We have varying types of data, including a mix of numerical and categorical variables.
 In order to properly handle these variables during the modeling process we will perform both scaling of the numerical variables and encoding of the categorical variables.
 Scaling will ensure that our varying numerical values, like age and capital gains, can be properly compared on an even field.
 Encoding of the categorical variables will allow us to perform various classification tasks.
 We have both ordinal categorical variables like education (High School < Associates < Bachelors < Masters), as well as nominal categorical variables like occupation.
 Ordinal categorical variables can be encoded via mapping or Label Encoding, while the nominal categorical variables can be encoded with one-hot encoding.
 The varying techniques of encoding the ordinal and nominal categorical variables ensures that the model will not create unsubstantiated relationships between variables.

+## Additional Models
+Given the goal to predict education level based on various demographic and socioeconomic factors, such as geography, income, and age, shape individuals' educational attainment levels, a classification model is needed.
+Some options for classification models are K-nearest neighbors, SVM, and random forests.
+We have selected to use a random forest as the next model to predict education level.

+Random forests are an ensemble method that fits multiple decision tree classifiers to predict a more accurate outcome.
+This recursive splitting allows decision trees to capture complex non-linear relationships and the ensemble approach reduces overfitting and improves performance.
+Each decision tree is trained on a random subset of features at each split.
+This randomness helps to decorrelate the trees within the ensemble and can be beneficial when dealing with dependent features.
+By considering only a subset of features at each split, random forests can mitigate the impact of multicollinearity or dependencies between features.

+The advantages of random forests are there are more options for hyper parameter tuning which could help us to improve the fit of our model, the model is robust to missing or noisy data, and the model is highly scalable.
+Since random forests do not assume a linear relationship in the data they can model more complex data.

+## Conclusion of First Model
+The first model selected was a logistic regression model.
+Logistic regression models are classification models used to predict outcomes based on the features of the data.
+Logistic regression uses the sigmoid function to map a linear combination of the features to a probability score for each class and the class with the highest proabability is the predicted class for the sample.
+Logistic regression assumes there is a linear relationship between the features and label and independence between the features.
+While the correlation analysis did not show high correlation between all of the features, some of the features such as

 ## Authors